oliverit/.github/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---
 #### To-do list (Check these items off as they're completed)
-- [ ] My code follows the style guidelines of our team
 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes generate no new warnings